victorlaerte/wedeploy.com/node/electric/src/pages/docs/deploy/deploying-liferay-dxp/index.md

 ## Shared libraries

 Sometimes you want to make visible several Java libraries to both Tomcat internal classes and to all web applications.
-This is the case for JDBC drivers, and portlet or servelt API's, as example.
+This is the case for JDBC drivers, and portlet or servlet API's, as example.
 For this reason Liferay DXP adds the `lib/ext` directory to Tomcat's **Common** classloader, and puts there several libraries for common use.
 WeDeploy allows you to upload your shared libraries to your Liferay DXP service simply including them into a `shared-libs` directory present next to the wedeploy.json file.

 For example, if you wanted to add an Oracle JDBC driver to your Liferay DXP instance, this is how your directory could look like: